matrix-org/matrix-spec-proposals/proposals/3547-appservice-global-read.md

 If a request is made (that does **NOT** include a `user_id` query parameter) by an application service, it should be granted if any users in it's `namespaces.user` registration match any users joined to the room.

+Additionally, `/_matrix/client/versions/` must include the flag `uk.half-shot.msc3547`, in `unstable_features`
+which notifies clients that this feature is in use.
+Once this feature is stabilised, clients should expect this feature to always be in effect.

 ## Potential issues